Improving glycaemic control in patients with type 2 diabetes mellitus through peer support instant messaging: a randomized controlled trial

 Peer Support Intervention

-The project is jointly implemented from autumn 2020 to autumn 2023 by the following consortium members:
+The project is jointly implemented from 2020 to 2024 by the following consortium members:

 - St. Pölten University of Applied Sciences, Institute of Health Sciences and ICMT

 - Österreichische Gesundheitskasse

 - Karl Landsteiner Privatuniversität für Gesundheitswissenschaften, Department Psychology and Psychodynamics, Division Psychological Methodology

 - University Hospital St. Pölten, clinical division for internal medicine 1

 The projects' team gratefully acknowledge the financial support of the Gesellschaft für Forschungsförderung Niederösterreich m. b.
 H. and the provincial government of Lower Austria through the (Life) Science Calls (Project ID LS18-021).

 You want to know more?
 Feel free to ask!